How To Start a Candle Business? (Step by Step Guide)

 Here is the list of the necessary candle-making supplies you need:

-• Candlewick: Candlewick options include zinc, paper, cotton rope, and balsa wood sticks.
+• Candlewick: Options include zinc, paper, cotton rope, and balsa wood.
+Each burns differently, so test before you commit to a bulk order.

 6. Make Your Product